alopez96/personal-blog/content/blog/getting-started-with-web-dev/index.md

 ### My Advice on Development
-If you want to get into Software Develompent, start with learning the fundamentals of each language and what they are used for.
+If you want to get into Software Develompent, start with learning the fundamentals of the language.
 Learn the basic syntax for the language, but don't get hung up on trying to master it.
 You can look that up as you go.
-It's more important to focus on the key concepts and fundamentals.
+It's more important to focus on the key concepts and the functionalities of the language you are working with.
 Now, let's dive into it.

 ### HTML & CSS